RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Prototype system: SQLite + React

-We've built an initial prototype of the Riffle system as a state manager for web browser apps.

-For this prototype, our goal was to explore possible developer experiences when working with local data, rather than build an entire polished system.
-As such, we reused existing tools whenever possible.
-We also substantially reduced scope by building a _local-only_ prototype which doesn't do any multi-device sync yet.
-Of course, sync will be a critical part of making this work useful for collaboration in the future; more on that in future essays.

 ![](/assets/blog/prelude/prototype.png)

-The prototype is a reactive query layer over the SQLite embedded relational database.
+We built an initial prototype of Riffle: a state manager for web browser apps, implemented as a reactive layer over the SQLite embedded relational database.
 The reactive layer runs in the UI thread, and sends queries to a SQLite database running locally on-device.
-To run apps fully in the browser (pictured above), we run the SQLite database in a browser web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
-To build desktop apps, we build the frontend UI in [Tauri](https://tauri.studio/) and run SQLite in a native process, persisting the device filesystem.
 For rendering, we use React, which interacts with Riffle via custom hooks.

+To run apps in the browser (pictured above), we run the SQLite database in a web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
+We also have a desktop app version based on [Tauri](https://tauri.studio/) (an Electron competitor that uses native webviews instead of bundling Chromium); in that architecture we run the frontend UI in a webview and run SQLite in a native process, persisting to the device filesystem.

+For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by reusing existing tools like SQLite, and by building a _local-only_ prototype which doesn't actually do multi-device sync.
+Syncing a basic SQLite-based CRDT across devices is already a [solved problem](https://archive.jlongster.com/using-crdts-in-the-wild) so we're confident it can be done; we have further ideas for designing sync systems which we'll share in our next essay.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: